Periodic points of post-critically algebraic endomorphisms: Introduction

-If the fixed point $z$ is a singular point of $PC(f)$, in most of the cases, there exists a relation between $\lambda_1$ and $\lambda_2$.
+If the periodic point $z$ is a singular point of $PC(f)$, in most of the cases, there exists a relation between $\lambda_1$ and $\lambda_2$.
 Then by using Theorem \ref{dim one}, we deduce that for $i =1,2$, either $\lambda_j = 0$ or $|\lambda_j|>1$.
 This has been already observed in \cite{jonsson1998some} but for the sake of completeness, we will recall the detailed statements and include the proof.

 \textbf{Structure of the article:} In Section 2, we will recall the results of Ueda and prove that when a fixed point is not a critical point then every eigenvalue has modulus at least $1$.
 In Section 3, we will present the strategy and the proof of Theorem \ref{first case}.
-In Section 4, since the idea is the same as the proof of Theorem \ref{first case}, we will give the proof that the transversal eigenvalue is either zero or of modulus strictly bigger than $1$.
+In Section 4, since the idea is the same as the proof of Theorem \ref{first case}, we will give the proof that for an eigenvalue $\lambda$ of a PCA map a periodic cycle which is a regular point of the post-critical set and the associated eigenvectors are not tangent to the post-critical set, then $\lambda$ is either zero or of modulus strictly bigger than $1$.
 In Section 5, we will study the dynamics of PCA endomorphisms of $\PP^2$ restricting on invariants curves and then prove Theorem \ref{PCA P2}.

 \textbf{Acknowledgement:} The author is grateful to his supervisors Xavier Buff and Jasmin Raissy for their support, suggestions and encouragement.
+The author would like to thank also Matthieu Arfeux, Matthieu Astorg, Fabrizio Bianchi, Charles Favre, Thomas Gauthier, Sarah Koch, Van Hoang Nguyen, Matteo Ruggiero, Johan Taflin and Junyi Xie for their comments and useful discussions.
 This work is supported by the fellowship of Centre International de Math\'ematiques et d'Informatique de Toulouse (CIMI). \\ \textbf{Notations:} We denote by